Skip to content

 sudo ufw default deny incoming

-4. Allow outgoing (optional)
+3. Allow outgoing

 Terminal window